kcw36/lmnh_plant_health/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

+## Title
+Provide a clear and concise title for your pull request.
+DO NOT include the title in your description use this help to pupulate the PR Title above.
+For example, "[PR] Implement extract tests"

 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.